Porsche 911 (996): Mechanical issues

-The Porsche 911 996 model equipped with the engine code M96.01 and M96.02 3.4 liter engines and M96.03 and M96.04 3.6 liter engines, produced between 1998 and 2005, is known for some mechanical issues including problems with the rear main seal (RMS), cylinder cracking, slipped sleeves, and bore scoring, and last, the intermediate shaft (IMS) bearing.
+The Porsche 911 996 model equipped with the engine code M96.01 and M96.02 3.4 litre engines and M96.03 and M96.04 3.6 litre engines, produced between 1998 and 2005, is known for some mechanical issues including problems with the rear main seal (RMS), cylinder cracking, slipped sleeves, and bore scoring, and last, the intermediate shaft (IMS) bearing.
 The rear main seal issue in some models was due to improper machining, requiring engine replacement to correct for chronic RMS leaks.
 Porsche did redesign the rear main seal and the most current PTFE seal addresses most RMS issues.
-Some early 996 engined M96.01 and M96.02 3.4 liter models were sleeved from the factory to correct for manufacturing issues, but some of these sleeves can drop, referred to as a slipped sleeve failure.
-Cracked or scored cylinders are also common with the 996's 3.4 and 3.6 liter engines that can result in intermix of the engine oil and coolant, or in the case of bore scoring, excessive piston noise, oil consumption, and smoking can occur.
-The most well-known 996 M96.01 and M96.02 3.4 liter and M96.03 and M96.04 3.6 liter engine issues is that of the intermediate shaft bearing, which was the subject of The Eisen class action lawsuit.
+Some early 996 engined M96.01 and M96.02 3.4 litre models were sleeved from the factory to correct for manufacturing issues, but some of these sleeves can drop, referred to as a slipped sleeve failure.
+Cracked or scored cylinders are also common with the 996's 3.4 and 3.6 litre engines that can result in intermix of the engine oil and coolant, or in the case of bore scoring, excessive piston noise, oil consumption, and smoking can occur.
+The most well-known 996 M96.01 and M96.02 3.4 litre and M96.03 and M96.04 3.6 litre engine issues is that of the intermediate shaft bearing, which was the subject of The Eisen class action lawsuit.
 IMS failure rates of up to 8% were disclosed during the discovery process.
-These mechanical issues do not apply to the Hans Mezger designed Mezger GT3, Turbo, and GT2 engine models.
+These mechanical issues are very rare (<1%) in early MY98 models with a dual-row IMS bearing, and do not apply to the Hans Mezger designed Mezger GT3, Turbo, and GT2 engine models.